-Again when we say “everyone” we mean everyone.
-The monastery is not an Igbo community, it is not a Yoruba community or even a Hausa community, it is a Christian community; a community of different tribes, colors, characters, faces, talents, gifts but with a single culture- the culture of love and togetherness.
-Some persons think that the monastery is a place where individual differences are overlooked but that is not true.
+Again when we say “everyone,” we mean everyone.
+The monastery is not an Igbo community; it is not a Yoruba community or even a Hausa community; it is a Christian community; a community of different tribes, colors, characters, faces, talents, gifts but with a single culture- the culture of love and togetherness.
+Some persons think that a monastery is a place where individual differences are overlooked, but that is not true.
 In the monastery, individual differences are appreciated and harnessed for the good and growth of everyone.

 This brings us to the final point.
 Life in the monastery is prophetic.
 It is a speechless message to a loveless world;